joe-herbert-athium/mattermost-todo-plugin/environment-setup-guide.md

 # Mattermost Test Environment Setup Guide

-This guide will walk you through setting up a local Mattermost server and testing the Todo plugin.
+This guide will walk you through setting up a local Mattermost server and testing the Task plugin.

 ## Option 1: Docker Setup (Recommended - Easiest)